Kade Snowden: Return to the Knights

 Snowden has agreed to a four-year deal with the Knights from the beginning of the 2012 season after controversially reneging on a new deal with the Sharks.
-Snowden had verbally agreed to re-sign with the Cronulla club but famously back-flipped after receiving a phone call from the new owner of the Newcastle Knights, Nathan Tinkler, whilst en route to a press conference announcing his re-signing at the Cronulla Sharks.
+Snowden had verbally agreed to re-sign with the Cronulla club but back-flipped after receiving a phone call from the new owner of the Newcastle Knights, Nathan Tinkler, whilst en route to a press conference announcing his re-signing.
 On 22 August 2014, Snowden became one of the current NRL players and former Sharks players to accept reduced bans from the Australian Sports Anti-Doping Authority for his role in the club's 2011 supplements program.

 On 3 May 2015, Snowden played for New South Wales Country against New South Wales City in the 2015 City vs Country Origin.
 Snowden played 21 games for Newcastle in the 2015 NRL season as the club finished last on the table for the first time since 2005.

 In August 2016, Snowden announced his retirement from rugby league due to chronic injuries that had limited him to just one game in the 2016 season.
 Newcastle would finish last on the table for a second consecutive season only managing to win one match.